xxxAnn/how2pdx/index.md

 We'll start by going over the concept of a game loop, then we'll describe [On Actions], followed by [Effects] and [Triggers].
 Next we'll go over [Scripted Types and Content] and then[Scopes] and [Targets].
 Finally we'll touch on [Localization] and [GUI].

+All throughout this, we will be working on a fun little system that allows us to send our IG leaders on Diplomatic Missions to foreign countries.

 [Let's Get Started](gameloop.md)